ColeTownsend/Handlebar/README.md

 Support
 =======

 Having issues with Handlebar or found a bug?
 Email me at noah@codingbean.com, and I'll get back to you as soon as possible.

 Demo
 ====

 Want to check out Handlebar before you upload it to your blog?
 [Here's the demo](http://codingbean.com/theme/handlebar/).
 It's kept up-to-date with each release.

+Use
+===

+Ready to use Handlebar on your blog?
+Awesome!
+Just click 'Download ZIP' to the right and it will download a ZIP file to your downloads folder.
+From there, just extract the ZIP, and upload the file titled 'Handlebar-master' to your WordPress install.
+Easy, peasy.
+Lemon squeezy.